1946 Svenska Cupen

-Svenska Cupen 1946 was the sixth season of the main Swedish football Cup.
-The competition was concluded on 25 August 1946 with the Final, held at Råsunda Stadium, Solna in Stockholms län.
-Malmö FF won 3-0 against Åtvidabergs FF before an attendance of 15,173 spectators.
+The 1946 Svenska Cupen was the sixth season of the main Swedish football Cup.
+The competition was concluded on 25 August 1946 with the final, held at Råsunda Stadium, Solna in Stockholms län.
+Malmö FF won 3–0 against Åtvidabergs FF before an attendance of 15,173 spectators.

 Preliminary round 1

 For other results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Preliminary round 2

 For other results see SFS-Bolletinen - Matcher i Svenska Cupen.

 First round

 For other results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Second round

 The 8 matches in this round were played between 30 June and 10 July 1946.

 Quarter-finals

 The 4 matches in this round were played on 14 July 1946.

 Semi-finals

 The semi-finals in this round were played on 21 July 1946.

 Final

 The final was played on 25 August 1946 at the Råsunda Stadium.